Stephen King’s 1983 classic (?). I read a well-loved (and slightly molding) first edition that’s been in the family for the last thirty-odd years.

 Mille Bornes (spelled incorrectly in Pet Sematary, but the pronunciation is “Born,” so it’s possible that the spelling “Bourne” was/is used in the United States) is a French card game, created in 1954.
 The term is French for “a thousand milestones.”

-The ending is a chilling, haunting, in-your-thoughts-for-days achievement.
+The ending of Pet Sematary is a chilling, haunting, in-your-thoughts-for-days achievement.
 Louis is done for, that much we can agree on.
 But what then?
 What does zombie-Rachel do next?
-What does the town think when they find Jud’s body in his burned house along with a week-dead, supposed-to-be-buried toddler?
+What does the town think when they find Jud’s body in his burned house along with a supposed-to-be-buried toddler?

 Make sure you’re in a good emotional place if you plan to read Pet Sematary.
-It’s going to bring up things you’re probably trying to avoid by sitting down with a book.
+It’s going to bring up things you usually try to avoid when sitting down with a book.

 If you haven’t read any King and you’re curious, start with his first short story collection Night Shift (1978).
 If you don’t like anything in it, you can walk away from King not having missed out on anything.
 If you do like it, you now have about seventy books to put on your to-read list.